r3cubed/koea/Announcement.md

 We decided to add pytorch into our toolsets for machine learning projects.

 In this year, our meeting time alternates between Saturday morning and Thursday evening.
-For example, next week (week of January 19, 2020) we meet on Thursday evening 7:30 PM.
+For example, next week we meet on Thursday (January 23, 2020) from 7:30 PM to 9 PM.
-In the follwoing week, we meet on Saturday morning from 8 AM to 10 AM.
+In the follwoing week, we meet on Saturday (February 1, 2020) from 8 AM to 10 AM.

-Please find study material and learning resources at Resources.md.
+Please find study material and learning resources at resources.md.
 This will be udpated as we make progress and as needed.